thegauravmahawar/projects/angular-house-listing-app/README.md

 `Interfaces` are custom data types for your app.

 Angular uses TypeScript to take advantage of working in a strongly typed programming environment.
 Strong type checking reduces the likelihood of one element in your app sending incorrectly formatted data to another.

+**Inputs**

+`Inputs` allow components to share data.
+The direction of the data sharing is from parent component to child component.